Easy Clam Chowder | New England Style

 Step five

-Add the butter to the Dutch oven and turn the heat on medium/low.
-Add flour and whisk until it becomes a paste.
+Turn the heat under the Dutch oven to medium low heat.
+Add the butter and melt it.
+Add the flour and whisk until it becomes a paste.
 (C)

 Step six